Sheldon-Lloyd/Cyber.Beast/comic/cyber-fighter/readme.md

   Max(smiles): thanks

 - Airiona Just as Airiona begins to become less envious of Minia after learning of up bringing and motivations she learns Mina is using the cyber.beast that killed her father.
 This turns her diminishing hate into hate.

+- Max and mina come home walking close side by side looking at each other laughing and playing with each other indicating a growing relationship.
+Max sees this and becomes jealous and tells Max that she only only wants to help max but other cybervators and/or citizens join in as well to which max gladly invites them this frustrate Airiona.

+- The cyber.beast within the satellite headed by Minia refuses to be used by anyone else despite the fact that everyone else has begun fighting in teams.
+Because of this she is the only cybervator for her network.
+This leads other to think she is merely selfish fighting alone so that she cant keep all of her profit to herself.
+Max takes advantage of the situation initiating a trade

+- Max tells Airiona even the highest rank cybervator cant control yahariah's cyber.best

+- Max (explains): The lag between the CSDs controls small but it's big enough to give Cybervators an advantage over people like us.
+I got around it by coding the movements direct in real-time

+- Yahaira: haha that cyber.beast didn't absorb Torey it killed her consciousness just managed to manifest in the closet beacon it could find

+haha that cyber.beast didn't absorb Torey it killed taking her bitgems along with hit her

+- Airiona: A Cyber.Beast's abilities are only limited by the imagination of the wilder.
+It's potential is wasted on people like Jax